Strengthening Relationships & Services.

 - Tools and protocols were being developed without input from our communities with a one size fits all approach.

-- Little or no funding is available, specifically for capacity building.
+- Little or no funding was available, specifically for capacity building.

 - Systems were culturally unsafe and there was a lack of cultural competency within mainstream organizations.